WINDSOR LOCKS CANAL TOWPATH:

 NOTE: The Towpath is closed to all uses from November 14 until April 1 of each year.
 This is to protect the nesting habitat for endangered birds of prey.

 The Windsor Locks Canal was built by hand between 1827 and 1829.
 It is 5 Ĺ miles long, 80 feet wide, but only 4 Ĺ feet deep.
 Three locks were built to accommodate the 30 foot elevation drop along itís route, as well as an aqueduct to carry the Canal over Stony Brook.
 The Towpath, which is the hiking/biking path today, was used by horses to pull the boat traffic through the Canal.
 The Canal was built to enable boating traffic to avoid Enfield Falls, a series of rapids along this section of the Connecticut River.
 After the railroads came along, it functioned as a power source for nearby mills.
+The Enfield Bike Path continues from the end of the Enfield Trail Extension next to the Route 190 Bridge bringing you to the Thompsonville section of Enfield.
 For more information visit; WINDSOR LOCKS CANAL SP TRAIL .

 Note; Heading right up a slight hill brings you out to the intersection of Routes 190 & 159 in Suffield at 0.3 miles.